CanyonCasa/BackpackPlus/BackpackPlus/BACKPACK_PLUS_README.md

 4 |
 5 |
 6 | Dump virtual display data immediately
-7 |
+7 | Disable automatically sending I/O changes.
+I/O states still accessible with GPIORead.

 ### DumpEEPROM (0xFE 0xDD &lt;start_page&gt; &lt;end_page&gt;)

 Dumps/reads (4 byte) pages of EEPROM to serial output streams.
 Each page written as newline terminated hex text.
 See code for memory map.
+Note: This command takes start and end pages, not addresses.
+The code truncates the pages to stay within bounds of the available EEPROM.

 ### EditEEPROM (0xFE 0xDE &lt;page&gt; &lt;byte1&gt; &lt;byte2&gt; &lt;byte3&gt; &lt;byte4&gt;)

 Edit/writes/save a (4 byte) page of EEPROM.
 Useful for small paramter changes.
 Can be used to write unique user data to unused EEPROM areas, which can be read with the DumpEEPROM command.
 See code for memory map.
+Note: This command takes an EEPROM page, not address.
+The code truncates the pages to stay within bounds of the available EEPROM, which result in an incorrect location.

 ### Test (0xFE 0xDF &lt;option&gt;)